jamestelcide-it/osticket-prereqs/README.md

  <!-- ![image](https://github.com/user-attachments/assets/25e1c0a2-7720-4a97-b8b7-254abd6ec6cc) -->
 </p>
 <p>
-We install PHPManagerForIIS because osTicket runs on PHP and is required to make osTicket Work.
+Next we install PHPManagerForIIS because osTicket runs on PHP and is required to make osTicket Work.
 </p>
 <br />